aggarwalradhika29/finger-count-detection/README.md

 # finger-count-detection

 ## Introduction
-This work represents our final project for our first year in ENSIAS, it's about controlling an Arduino Uno robot using the Deeo Learning algorithm: CNN.
+This work represents our AI in robotics project which is about controlling an Arduino Nano-connected 7-segment display using the Deep Learning algorithm: CNN.
 This project can be used for other similar cases.

 ## Robot building
-Upload the ```runTheMotors.ino``` to your Arduino Uno, make sure it's always ON as well as the bluetooth connected to it.
+Upload the ```arduinoNano.ino``` to your Arduino Nano, and make sure it's always ON as well as the Bluetooth connected to it.

-## Classes
-### void
-there are no hands in the frame, in this case the robot shouldn't do any changes to his actual state.
-The model display the number of fingers present in the frame on the 7-segment display .
+The model displays the number of fingers present in the frame on the 7-segment display.

 ## Model Structure
 ```py
 model = Sequential()